davebsoderberg/susa/README.md

 ## Content
 All content is provided by the `data.json` file in the `/public/js/` folder.
 Each item needs to be within quotations `"…"` and ended with a `,`.
+All imagery which needs to be preloaded should be added in the `imagery: […]` array.

 ## CSS & Javscript